hydrusnetwork/hydrus/docs/developer_api.md

 If you are displaying ratings, don't feel crazy obligated to obey the shape!
 Show a 4/5, select from a dropdown list, do whatever you like!

 If you want to know the services in a client, hit up [/get\_services](#get_services), which simply gives the above.
-The same structure has recently been added to [/get\_files/file\_metadata](#get_files_file_metadata) for convenience, since that refers to many different services when it is talking about file locations and ratings and so on.
+The same structure appears in a few other calls for convenience, like [/get\_files/file\_metadata](#get_files_file_metadata), since that refers to many different services when it is talking about file locations and ratings and so on.

 Note: If you need to do some quick testing, you should be able to copy the `service_key` of any service by hitting the 'copy service key' button in _review services_.